chowvb/fitness_tracker/README.txt

 ---Adding Weight Tracking Feature---

+- Check .csv file exists
-- Create a csv file
+- Load or create the csv file as a dataframe.
+- Add new entry into the dataframe
+	- Date
+	- Weight
+- Perform data analysis,
+	- Changes from previous entry
--
+	- Data visualisation? graph?